arbus/grunt-aglio/README.md

 Type: `String`
 Default value: `default`

 The theme to use, defaults to the `default` theme.
+Possible values are `default`, `flatly`, `slate` and `cyborg`.

 #### options.seperator
 Type: `String`
-Default value: `grunt.util.linefeed`
+Default value: `empty string`

 When multiple source files are provided, the seperator is used to combine them together.